23 Applications of the Conservation Laws

 The thrust of a turbojet engine can be determined using conservation principles applied to a control volume surrounding the engine.
 There is a mass flow into the engine from the air and an additional mass flow from the fuel.
 Fuel is much denser than air, so although the volume flow of fuel may be relatively low, its mass flow is still significant and needs to be accounted for.

 A control volume approach for analyzing a turbojet engine, which works on the air to increase its momentum in the downstream direction.
-By Newton’s third-law, the thrust is directed in the upstream direction.
+According to Newton’s third law, the thrust is directed in the upstream direction.

 The mass flow of air into the engine will be